akmalmzamri/mousemover/README.md

 Mouse Mover is a Python application that can be used to simulate cursor movement.
 This project is heavily inspired by the infamous [Mouse Jiggler](https://mouse-jiggler.en.uptodown.com/windows) application.
 One of the main purposes of using this application is to prevent screen saver or auto-lock in the case where you can't disable them.

 ## Download
-Download the executable for Windows [HERE](https://sourceforge.net/projects/python-mouse-mover/) or compile the program yourself by following the guide below.
+Download the executable for Windows from [Sourceforge](https://sourceforge.net/projects/python-mouse-mover/) or compile the program yourself by following the guide below.

 ## Dependencies Installation